Metro forecasts rise in earnings from wholesale, retail

-BERLIN (Reuters) - German retailer Metro (B4B.DE) forecast an increase in profitability in the 2017/18 financial year, driven by both its wholesale and hypermarket businesses as their split from the consumer electronics group Ceconomy should help it focus operations.
+BERLIN, Dec 13 (Reuters) - German retailer Metro forecast an increase in profitability in the 2017/18 financial year, driven by both its wholesale and hypermarket businesses after it reported flat earnings for the previous year.

-Metro, which runs wholesale stores in 35 countries as well as Real hypermarkets in Germany, split from Ceconomy (CECG.DE) in July, hoping that independence would help improve performance and allow more acquisitions.

-“With the stock exchange listing of the new Metro, we created the foundation to deliver even more focus, innovation and growth.
-This ultimately also improves our operative earning power,” Metro Chief Executive Olaf Koch said in a statement on Wednesday.

 Metro, which had already reported fourth-quarter sales, said quarterly earnings before interest and taxation (EBIT) and adjusted for special items fell to 267 million euros ($313.89 million), including 49 million from real estate deals.